PRESENTATION SKILLS UPGRADE

 Tells are distracting when they have no relation to what you’re saying.
 Foot-tapping, pen-clicking or hair-flipping are classic examples of gestures that add nothing to a presentation.
 Unless you’re talking about foot-tapping — in which case tapping your foot is a useful illustration — doing this will distract your audience.

 The same is true for hand gestures and walking around on stage.
 Go back and watch Hobson and Tite.
 Notice that both move around and use their hands (in his case, quite a bit).
 The reason it’s not distracting is that their movements track what they’re saying.
-It’s like being an orchestra conductor: the hands and body movement help the audience follow along.
+It’s like being an orchestra conductor: the hands and body movements help the audience follow along.

 Ummm?